Home

 String of Dnsmasq Vulnerabilities Threatens UK Broadband Routers

-A sizeable group of Linux-powered broadband ISP routers, widely used both around the world and across the United Kingdom, will need urgent firmware updates after a string of six new security vulnerabilities were recently discovered in the open-source networking tool Dnsmasq.
+A sizeable group of Linux-powered broadband ISP routers, widely used both around the world and across the United Kingdom, will need firmware updates after a string of six new security vulnerabilities were recently discovered in the open-source networking tool Dnsmasq.
+But most of them would require local network access to fully exploit.

 The chances are fairly good that, unless you’re of the computer networking ilk, then you probably won’t have heard of Dnsmasq before.
 But suffice to say, a lot of consumer broadband routers make use of it because the tool contains an often-vital set of useful functions, such as Domain Name System (DNS) management, DHCP controls, local hostname resolution and other things.